 Our mission is to improve the health of millions of people worldwide.

 We have an exciting opportunity for a full-time PhD candidate to undertake research on food policy modelling and population health.
+The research program will involve three phases of research:

 The research will involve a range of quantitative methods, including systematic review and meta-analysis, secondary analysis of large national and international datasets, population health modelling, and cost-effectiveness and health equity analyses.